A Program Logic for Abstract (Hyper)Properties: Introduction

 By suitably instantiating the parameters of the framework---the complete lattice $D$, the monoidal operator $\oplus$, and the basis $\base[D]$---we recover several well-known logics.
 Classical Hoare logic is obtained by taking $D = \pow{\mathit{States}}$ ordered by subset inclusion, with $\oplus = \cup$ and an arbitrary basis.
 Hyper Hoare logics in the style of Dardinier and M\"{u}ller~\cite{DM:HHL} arise by setting $D = \pow{\pow{\mathit{States}}}$ ordered by inclusion, with a suitable hyperproperty operation $\oplus$, and a basis of irreducible hypersets $\{X\}$, for $X\in \pow{\mathit{States}}$.
 As a further instance, incorrectness logic in the style of O'Hearn~\cite{OHearn20} is recovered by adopting the standard powerset lattice but reversing the order, that is, taking $(\pow{\mathit{States}}, \supseteq)$, and using the entire $\pow{\mathit{States}}$ as the basis.
 Furthermore, our framework accommodates various abstract domains, yielding Hoare-style logics for abstract semantics, a problem highlighted by Cousot et al.~\cite{CCLB:AIFR} for its inherent difficulty.
 In our setting, the choice of the join basis (which is irrelevant for standard Hoare logic) plays a pivotal role in controlling the degree of approximation in the abstract domain.

-A key insight of our approach is that restricting the logical language $\L$ constitutes a form of abstraction.
-If the strongest postcondition for a given precondition $h$ and program $\r$ is not expressible in $\L$, soundness ensures that only an over-approximation (a sound abstraction) is derived.
-When $\L$ corresponds to an abstract domain $A$, this yields a deduction system grounded in best correct approximations as defined in abstract interpretation~\cite{CC77}.
-While such a system is always sound, we show that if $A$ is \emph{complete} with respect to $\oplus$ (in the sense of~\cite{GRS00}), the induced program logic is also relatively complete with respect to a suitable abstract semantics.
+A key insight of our approach is that restricting the logical language $\L$ is a form of abstraction.
+If the strongest postcondition for a precondition $h$ and program $\r$ is not expressible in $\L$, soundness ensures that only an over-approximation (a sound abstraction) is derived.
+When $\L$ corresponds to an abstract domain $A$, this yields a deduction system based on best correct approximations in the sense of abstract interpretation~\cite{CC77}.
+While always sound, we show that if $A$ is \emph{complete} with respect to $\oplus$ (in the sense of~\cite{GRS00}), the induced logic is also relatively complete with respect to a suitable abstract semantics.

-Finally, since our framework naturally encompasses hyperproperties and provides a principled notion of abstraction, it offers new tools for the challenging task of abstracting hyperproperties, supporting both existing and novel abstractions in this setting.
+Finally, since our framework naturally encompasses hyperproperties and provides a principled notion of abstraction, it offers new tools for the challenging task of abstracting hyperproperties, covering both existing and novel abstractions.
+Table~\ref{tab:instances-sha} collects the underlying interpretation monoids of all $\SHA$ instances considered in this paper.